2017 Monster Energy NASCAR Cup Series: Safety

-Several vehicle safety changes are mandatory on all races, including revised steering column mounting, and garage-only fuel couplers.
-Anti-intrusion plating, escape hatches and toeboard foam are also required on all restrictor plate races, but are optional on all other races.
+Several vehicle safety changes would be mandatory for all races, including revised steering column mounting, and garage-only fuel couplers.
+Anti-intrusion plating, escape hatches and toeboard foam would also be required on all restrictor plate races, but would be optional on all other races.

 NASCAR partnered with American Medical Response to form a traveling medical team for the series.
-Additionally, NASCAR has expanded the concussion protocol which will see drivers involved in accidents undergo additional concussion testing before being allowed to return to the race track.
+Additionally, NASCAR expanded the concussion protocol which would see drivers involved in accidents undergo additional concussion testing before being allowed to return to the race track.

 Schedule

 The final calendar – comprising 36 races, as well as exhibition races, which are the Advance Auto Parts Clash, Can-Am Duel qualifying duel races for the Daytona 500 and the All-Star Race – was released on May 5, 2016.
-At the beginning of the 2017 season, Atlanta Motor Speedway will host NASCAR's 2,500th race, one week after the Daytona 500.
+At the beginning of the 2017 season, Atlanta Motor Speedway would host NASCAR's 2,500th race, one week after the Daytona 500.